trixky/gpgm/README.md

 ## Usage

-The program take in input a text that describe a scenario with tree parts:
+The program takes in input a text that describes a scenario with tree parts:

 - The __starting resources__ with which the program begins.
-- The __processes__ the program can execute. (take consume and product resources with a delay)
+- The __processes__ the program can execute. (consume and product resources with a delay)
 - The __resources to optimize__.

 ```bash